This page was last updated on 15 September, 2021.

 Textile and manufacturing industries can operate at 50% capacity for both a day and night shift.
 Other businesses, public and private institutions and NGOs may operate between 8am and 4pm with 50% of staff on rotation.

-Hotels and hotel restaurants may open at 100% capacity.
+Hotels may open at 100% capacity.
 Conferences and workshops can be held but numbers are restricted to 50% of the conference venue capacity.

 Social and family gatherings are not permitted.